Pete Fewing enters his fifth season as head coach of the men's soccer team in Division I play and 23rd season overall at Seattle U.

 "I am thrilled to have this opportunity to return to Seattle University," Fewing said.
 "My goal is to build the program to winning conference championships and competing in the NCAA Tournament."

 Fewing was named NAIA National Coach of the Year in 1997 and NCAA Division II National Coach of the Year in 2004.
-He earned regional coach of the year honors five times and Great Northwest Athletic Conference (GNAC) coach of the year recognition three times.
+He has earned regional coach of the year honors six times and Great Northwest Athletic Conference (GNAC) coach of the year recognition three times.
 He guided the men's soccer program through the transition from NAIA to NCAA Division II, posting a 73-24-3 (.745) record in five seasons at the NCAA Division II level.